cwfparsonson/trafpy/docs/docs/_build/html/_sources/Tutorial.rst.txt

 you can use TrafPy to generate realistics flow demands.
 Later in this tutorial, you will see how to use TrafPy's Jupyter Notebook tool to visually shape your distributions such that they match real data/literature distributions.
-For now, assume that we already know the distribution parameters we want.
-Consider that we want to create 1,000 realistic data centre flows in a simple 5-node network
+For now, assume that you already know the distribution parameters you want.
+Consider that you want to create 1,000 realistic data centre flows in a simple 5-node network

 .. nbplot::